Frequently Asked Questions

-Can you tell me more about your graphic novel?
+Can you tell me more about Pashmina?

 Pashmina is about an Indian-American girl, Priyanka Das, from Orange County.
 In her high school she is teased for being different, especially because she has a single mom.
 While trying to learn more about her mother’s background, she discovers a pashmina shawl that takes her on a fantastical journey to understand her heritage – and herself.

 Pashmina has been lauded for its portrayal of Indian culture and feminism, receiving a number of awards and recognitions, including Amazon’s Top Twenty Children’s Book of the Year, Northern California Indie Bookseller Association Long-List Title and A Junior Library Guild Selection.